-The ‘tools’ that I bring to my clinical consultations, are in the kinds of questions I ask, that invite practitioners into a philosophical investigation of the ethics, personal politics and values that guide them in this work.
-By asking questions that invite self-reflexivity, rather than offering advice, clinicians often experience an enhanced sense of agency about the way forward.
-My philosophy of supervision is very much inspired by Vikki Reynold’s work and the work of other narrative practitioners, including Ruth Pluznick and Dale Andersen-Giberson.
-To read more about my philosophy of supervision, click here.
+The ‘tools’ that I bring to my clinical consultations are in the kinds of questions I ask that invite practitioners into a philosophical investigation of the ethics, personal politics and values that guide them in this work.
+By asking questions that invite self-reflexivity, rather than offering advice, clinicians have reflected that they experience a greater sense of agency in the work.
+My philosophy of supervision is very much inspired by the work of Hugh Fox, Vikki Reynolds and Dale Andersen-Giberson.

 Click here to read testimonials from ‘supervisees’.